 Then, in his fifth at-bat in the ninth inning with the score tied at 4-4, he said, "I had a good batter, Terachi, behind me, so I thought if I got on base he could do something, so I'm glad I got on base with a hit."
 He hit the sixth pitch from Bauman with three balls and two strike, a 155 km/h fastball, to center fielder, creating an opportunity.

-On the next pitch, Teraji attempted stolen base second base, but was called out, but the call was overturned after a request and he succeeded in stolen base second base.
-During Daito Yamamoto 's at-bat, the fourth pitch, with one ball and two strike.
-The fifth pitch was also a wild pitch, and he scored a walk-walk-off home run.
+On the second pitch following a 1-ball count, Terachi attempted to stolen base second base.
+He was initially called out, but the call was overturned after a review, and he successfully stolen base second base.
+During Daito Yamamoto 's at-bat, the fourth pitch, with a 1-ball, 2-strike, was a wild pitch, allowing him to advance from second to third base.
+The following fifth pitch was also a wild pitch, allowing him to score walk-off.

 "The bat's trajectory is getting better, so I think my batting is improving."

-In every interview, Fujiwara has spoken about "long hits" by saying, "Rather than hitting long hits, I think if I can hit with my own form, I can hit long hits."
-However, regarding doble that hit wall off Kei and Home Run that he hit with a no-step batting technique off Ishida, he analyzed, "breaking ball caught nicely and became a home run, so I think I'm using good hitting techniques."
+In every interview, Fujiwara has spoken about "extra-base hits," saying, "Rather than trying to hit wall base hits, I think if I can hit with my own form, extra-base hits will come."
+However, regarding doble off Kei that hit the fence and Home Run off Ishida using a no-step batting style, he analyzed, "breaking ball got caught nicely and turned into home run, so I think I'm hitting well."

 Even after the league resumed, he started in the first game against Softbank on June 27th, as the leadoff hitter and center fielder fielder.
 In his second at-starting line-up in the third inning with one out and runners on first and strike and the score at 0-0, he hit a 127 km/h curveball on the fourth pitch thrown by Moinelo with two strikes in the front of right field.
 Then, in his fourth at-bat in the seventh inning with two outs and runners on first and strike and the score at 1-1, he hit a 144 km/h straight fastball thrown by Moinelo with one ball and two hit in the front of center fielder, achieving his 15th multiple hit of the season.